OGRECave/ogre/Docs/src/material-scripts.md

 }
 ```

-The syntax of the parameter definition is exactly the same as when you define parameters when using programs, See [Program Parameter Specification](#Program-Parameter-Specification).
+The syntax of the parameter definition is exactly the same as when you define parameters when using programs, See @ref Program-Parameter-Specification.
 Defining default parameters allows you to avoid rebinding common parameters repeatedly (clearly in the above example, all but ’shininess’ are unlikely to change between uses of the program) which makes your material declarations shorter.

 ## Declaring Shared Parameters {#Declaring-Shared-Parameters}